© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Ty Newydd Standing Stone is a scheduled monument protected by Cadw under reference CM292.
 View the official record →

-Ty Newydd Standing Stone is a prehistoric monolith located in Carmarthenshire, Wales, and forms part of the archaeological heritage managed by Cadw.
+Ty Newydd Standing Stone is a prehistoric monolith located in Carmarthenshire, Wales, and forms part of the broader tradition of standing stone erection across Britain and Ireland during the Neolithic and Bronze Age periods.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM292.

 Ty Newydd Standing Stone dates from the prehistoric period, and is classified as a standing stone.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Ty Newydd Standing Stone is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CM292.